 Initiation and discontinuation

-- Before starting SSRIs ensure that patients are aware that they may take a few weeks to work, that they must stop if they develop a rash and that they must get help if agitation/suicidal feelings occur.
+- Before starting SSRIs ensure that patients are aware that they may take a few weeks to work, that they must stop if they develop a rash and that they must obtain help if agitation/suicidal feelings occur.

 - Patients should be reviewed 1-2 weeks after starting treatment.